 People often ask, if a police officer assaults you, can you defend yourself?
 Can a citizen use force to resist an unlawful arrest?
 Can you fight back against a police officer?
 Self-defense against police seems reasonable.
 After all, if they can only use reasonable force against a suspect, it seems like citizens should be able to fight back when they use unreasonable force.

 Unfortunately, this is not true.
 While you have the right to protect yourself from unlawful actions, using force to resist an arrest can lead to serious legal consequences, even if the arrest itself is unlawful.
-When an officer has probable cause to make an arrest, resisting can lead to charges, even if the person being arrested believes the arrest is unjust.
+When an officer has probable cause to make an arrest, resisting may result in additional criminal charges.

 Lawful vs. Unlawful Arrest